limjeck/osuplus/README.md

 # osuplus

-A userscript to add features to your boring osu! web pages.
+A userscript to add features to your boring osu! web pages.(chimu mirror added)

 ## [Changelog](CHANGELOG.md)